pa-senger/2023-m1-project-heat-fin/README.md

 # Heat simulation of a single heatfin CPU radiator

 University assigment in first year of a master's degree in applied mathematics.
+You can find a full report in /doc.

 ## Compilation